 Compared to other health conditions, a stroke attack manifests itself earlier, making it possible for people around the patients to identify that something is wrong with them.
 For example, a stroke patient may exhibit difficulty communicating as the words they’re saying may seem hard to understand.
 Another sign may involve the numbing of specific body parts, usually only on one side of the body, specifically the face, arms, or legs.

-Physiotherapy becomes beneficial for people who survived a stroke attack by making them relearn the lost body functions.
+Physiotherapy becomes beneficial for people who survived a stroke by making them relearn the lost body functions.
 Think of it as training that lets patients remember how to hold their balance, stand on their feet, and possibly walk after recovery.

 Benefits of Physiotherapy for Stroke Survivors